Table of Contents

 -It’s much common in the film and entertainment industries.

 A simple object like a cube is modified until the desired shape is generated.
-The artists usually start with a low-resolution mesh then sub-divide the mesh in order to add details and smooth out hard edges.
+The artists usually start with a low-resolution solid then sub-divide the solid in order to add details and smooth out hard edges.

 A retro phone designed in SelfCAD Image Source: SelfCAD